AnimosWorkshop/Sor-Vault/Sign of Remembrance/Races/Hellenise Races/Kyrem.md

 **Racial Attribute Bonus:** Your Strength score increases by 2.
 **Vision:** Darkvision.
 **Demonic Resistance:** You are resistant to cold damage.
-In addition, your natural armor AC is 10, and its armor weakness is Slashing and Fire.
-**Large Weapons Training:** You are proficient with a weapon with the [[Weapon Rules#Two-Handed|two-handed]] trait.
+**Large Weapons Training:** You are proficient with a weapon with the [[Weapon Rules#Two-Handed|two-handed]] or [[Weapon Rules#Versatile|versatile]] trait.
 In addition, while you use a two-handed or a versatile weapon, you have a +1 bonus to your AC.

 ### Devil Kyrem

 _Devil kyrems are the descendants of ancient kyrems who settled down in Burning Hell.
-They have a sharp mind, and are taught from an early age how to read people, press the right buttons and always turn a conversation well for them.
-As such, they often turn to be smart traders, but even those who don’t, rely on their early education to carry them through life and have a chance to truly enjoy themselves, with having one less thing to worry about._
+They have sharp minds, who tend to be sharpened to whatever end they may, and usually are turned against their adversaries to the utmost._

 **Racial Attribute Bonus:** Your Intelligence score increases by 2.
 **Vision:** Lightvision.
 **Diabolic Resistance:** You are resistant to fire damage.
 **Exposing the Breach:** All your attacks have the Lethal 1 trait.
-In addition, when you critically hit with an attack, the next attack against the same target during the next minute gets a bonus equal to your Intelligence modifier.
+In addition, when you critically hit with an attack, the next attack roll against the same target during the next minute gets a bonus equal to your Intelligence modifier.
-**Supply and Demand:** You are novice with Insight and Persuasion.

 ### Fiend Kyrem

 _Fiend kyrems are the descendants of ancient kyrems who settled down in the Great Chasm.
 They are passionate and remarkable in whatever they decide to do, especially in arts.
-With the memory of Laurien, the Peacekeeper, whether as a positive or a negative thing, their societies are mostly well-organized and lean towards peace more than other kyrem subraces._
+Their societies are mostly well-organized and lean towards peace more than other kyrem subraces._

-**Racial Attribute Bonus:** Your Willpower score increases by 1, and another attribute score increases by 1.
+**Racial Attribute Bonus:** You may increase an attribute of your choice other than Constitution and Willpower by 1.
 **Vision:** Nullvision.
+**Trailblazers:** You may choose either fire or cold, and are resistant to that type of damage.
+In addition, you are proficient with Nature.
 **Artisan:** You are proficient with a tool of your choice.
 **Cleansing:** You are proficient with Resilience saving throws.
 In addition, once per long rest, you may use your action to end a curse of a level up to third of your total level (minimum of 1st-level, rounded up).